 Today’s blog post is about one of the ideas where I recommend you all some of my favorite TV shows based in Italy!
-I’ll tell you why… I’ve been blogging for 4 years now but it took me a while to find my own voice and also understand what my audience wants.
-I realized no one wants to read my diary but posts packed with information to plan trips to Italy and offer inspiration and ideas.
+I’ll tell you why… I’ve been blogging for 5 years now but it took me a while to find my own voice and also understand what my audience wants.
+I realized no one wants to read my diary but posts packed with information n Italy.
 That is the reason why you might have noticed a change in the way I have been writing and forming my posts since the past 6 months.

 It’s a balance between usefulness to your audience and a mix of your own experiences.

-Last week I asked my email subscribers to fill an anonymous Survey for my Blog.
-The aim was to understand what they want and love.
-I got (
+So anyway last week I asked my email subscribers to fill an anonymous Survey for my Blog.
+The aim was to understand what they want and love and I received (

 Grab a glass of wine and enjoy how Italy makes you appreciate the smallest things in life…..